MicrosoftDocs/msteams-docs/msteams-platform/toolkit/use-CICD-template.md

     :::image type="content" source="../assets/images/teams-toolkit-v2/service-principal.png" alt-text="Screenshot shows the service principal secret.":::

-After you've completed the prerequisites, let's Prepare a GitHub or Azure repository.
+After you've completed the prerequisites, let's set up a pipeline with GitHub or Azure repository.

-### Set up pipeline with GitHub
+#### Set up pipeline with GitHub

 To set up the pipeline with GitHub, follow these steps: